 Updated on July 9, 2023 by Angelika

 Since I was primarily on the road in May and June - on excursions, short trips and a more than three-week journey across our beautiful country - I had the feeling that I had been little productive.
 At first glance, that's true, as I only published three blog posts in these two months.
 But I also gathered an incredible amount of new material.
 I got to know new fascinating places, deepened my knowledge and dealt with German history.
 On top of that, there are thousands of photos that need to be sifted through, edited and sorted.
 I visited six UNESCO World Heritage sites, explored new cities and regions, and laid the groundwork for a lot of new blog posts.
-Already existing blog articles - namely about the 100 most beautiful places in Germany, the most beautiful cities in Germany, UNESCO World Heritage Sites in Germany and road trips in Germany - I can revise and enrich with new photos and information.
+Already existing blog articles - namely about the 100 most beautiful places in Germany, The Most Beautiful Cities in Germany, UNESCO World Heritage Sites in Germany and road trips in Germany - I can revise and enrich with new photos and information.

 But most importantly, I spent time with people I love.
 Beautiful shared experiences mean lasting memories from which you can draw strength when circumstances are not so rosy.
 But right now it's summer and time to enjoy life!